elsultaan/sultan-weapon-foley/README.md

 - **Reloading**
   - Mag Drop sounds

+## Disclaimer

+The sounds in this repository were recorded using an SM900 microphone fitted with a pop filter, however lack any kind of denoising.

 ## Usage

 Feel free to use these sounds in your projects.
 If you do, please mention this repository or my username.